“What is the long-term effect of too much information? One of the effects is the need to be first, not even to be true anymore.”

 So, where to?

-Although they seemed to have waned in popularity, online food fora like eGullet, Mouthfuls, and even Chowhound have provided a fairly comprehensive steam of information for years.
+Although they seemed to have waned in popularity, online food fora like eGullet, Mouthfuls, and even Chowhound have provided a fairly comprehensive stream of information for years.
 You’ll have to sift through a lot of noise and some needless drama, and there are a lot of blowhards online who love to bully and hear themselves write.
 But, the robust, community interaction these sites offer ensures a reasonable amount of accountability among users.
 It may take you a while to feel out the other users, but I think you’ll quickly distinguish the bad actors from the voices that should matter most.

 Not surprisingly, chefs and cooks are among the most knowledgeable and honest sources of restaurant information I know (despite also being among the most susceptible to media hype in my experience).
 I regularly turn to them for advice.